-New Zealand is known for many things, unique untouched landscapes, prehistoric glaciers, a biodiversity that’s incomparable but also, for its wine regions.
+New Zealand is known for many things: unique, untouched landscapes, prehistoric glaciers, a biodiversity that’s incomparable, but also for its unique wine regions.

 Long sunshine hours, nights that are cooled by the sea and a moderating effect of the maritime climate make it the ideal place for the grapes.

-During my one-year stay, I visited many New Zealand wine regions, tried my fair share of wine, and vineyards and consumed more bottles than I have ever before.
+During my one-year stay, I visited many New Zealand wine regions, tried my fair share of wine and visited vineyards.

 Hawke’s Bay Wineries